Write a simple Matrix bot in Scheme (or any other language) - Part 2

 }

-showing formatted messages.
-Passing a simple string to
+formatted messages.
+Passing a simple string to send-message

 not being inserted, in case we don’t need